icecube/OMSim/doxygen_documentation/0_common.md

 The `OMSimPMTConstruction` class constructs PMTs.
 There are two PMT construction approaches.
 The first is simple, with a solid photocathode where all entering photons are recorded.
 The second type simulates the photocathode as a thin layer, also representing the internal components accounting for internal reflections.
 For more information, refer to Chapter 9 of [Martin Unland's thesis](https://zenodo.org/record/8121321).

+In the complex PMT model, the photocathodes are not real volumes, but are defined as a boundary condition between the glass and internal vacuum.
+The original `G4OpBoundaryProcess` of Geant4 was modified in `OMSimOpBoundaryProcess.cc` in order to simulate the optical propierties of thin layers (see [Nicolai Krybus's thesis]()).

 The construction of different PMT models (e.g. the 3'' or 10'' PMTs) is quite similar.
 However, the frontal window shape varies among models, leading to diverse combinations of ellipsoids and spheres.

 <div style="width: 100%; text-align: center;">